ahmadassaf/blog-posts/semantic web/2014-02-22-everything-you-need-to-know-about-rdf.md

 Humans share, consume and produce knowledge using natural language; however presenting this knowledge in a machine readable and understandable format can be difficult.
 Lets take for example the fact that **I (Ahmad) have (owner of ) a blog (http://ahmadassaf.com/blog)**.
 In natural language i can easily express that.
 If i want to convert this into [XML](http://en.wikipedia.org/wiki/XML "XML") which is one of the most popular data representation (markup) language, i can have the following representations:

+However, this doesn't come intuitively to humans as they are used to present statements generally in a systematic fashion of `Subject - Verb/Predicate/Action - Object `From this thought, the idea of presenting knowledge in a three parts form was the basis of the [Resource Description Framework (RDF)](http://en.wikipedia.org/wiki/Resource_Description_Framework), where i can represent the following example saying that:

+{% capture images %}
+    /images/posts/everything-you-need-to-know-about-rdf-1.png
+{% endcapture %}
+{% include partials/post/gallery.html images=images cols=1 %}

 ```xml
 <!-- Presentation Method (1) -->
 <blog>